frittna/Crypto_Coin_Ticker/README.md

  Crypto Currency Ticker for M5Stack.
 Getting data over WiFi from Binance API/Websocket_v3

- This version is MODIFIED by me to use on M5-Stack with ArduinoIDE and i added some additional featues - created 22.Mar.2020 22:07 CET
+ This version is MODIFIED by me to use on M5-Stack with ArduinoIDE and i added some additional featues - 22.Mar.2020 22:07 CET

  This code is forked from the original code: https://github/goleh/bitcoin-ticker  for SPI TFT display ILI9341 and NodeMCU Board, 18.dec.2019 BUT Meanwhile i cannot find his project site and user on github but credits go to him and his code which builds the core of my project.